gibbsly/ltos/README.md

 `#ltos:as_entity` - runs at the center of the block where the entity was killed.

-`#ltos:as_killer` - runs as an at the entity that killed the entity.
+`#ltos:as_killer` - runs as and at the entity that killed the entity.
 If the killer is a projectile with an owner, this is run as the owner of the projectile.

 `#ltos:as_killed_entity` - runs at the center of the block where the entity was killed after the killer function is run.